hstarmans/hexastorm/readme.md

 The data write word is not used.

 ## Spi memory mapping
-The memory is initiated with the value 10 in register 0 and the value 20 in register 20.
+The memory is initiated with the value 10 in register 0 and the value 20 in register 1.
 As before, Raspberry pi sends two words over SPI.
 The first word is the command word.
 The second word is the data write word.
 The command table is as follows;
-    command 1 --> write value in register 0
+command 1 --> self.write value in register 0 and obtain 0
-    command 2 --> write value in register 1
+command 2 --> self.write value in register 1 and obtain 0
 command 3 --> obtain the result of the sum of register 0 and 1. else      --> reply with 0

-# je moet een reset hebben als er een fout optreed
+## Laser scanner
 # de host stuurt een willekeurig woordt, het krijgt ik wil data of ik wil geen data terug
 # als de status is geef data, dan stuurt de raspberry data
 # als de slave voldoende ontvangen heeft, dan leest de slave de data uit, de status wordt ik wil geen data